bstefanescu/qutejs/web/doc/docs/components.md

 ## Interacting through DOM Events

 Components can trigger and listen to DOM events.
-This is especially usefull in communicating with a parent component or to simply listen to standard user actions like clicks, key press etc.
+This is especially useful in communicating with a parent component or to simply listen to standard user actions like clicks, key press etc.

 Components can also create new event types (as instances of the `CustomEvent` object) and fire these events on an element.